-No trustee or governor received any remuneration in respect of their services during the year (2020 - none).
-No trustee or governor received any reimbursement of expenses during the year (2020 - none).
-Two governors currently have children attending the school (2020 - two).
+No trustee or governor received any remuneration in respect of their services during the year (2021 - none).
+No trustee or governor received any reimbursement of expenses during the year (2021 - none).
+Two governors currently have children attending the school (2021 two).

-8. Taxation
+Taxation

 Lycée International de Londres is a registered charity and therefore is not liable to income tax or corporation tax on income or gains derived from its charitable activities, as they fall within the various exemptions available to registered charities.
+The corporation tax charge of £11,766 is in respect to trading activities (the hire of facilities).
+The tax charge for the year has been calculated at the standard rate of corporation tax of 19%.